-Runs can be recorded from anywhere you run your code through MLflow’s Python and REST APIs: for example, you can record them in a standalone program, on a remote cloud machine, or in an interactive notebook.
+You can record runs using MLflow Python, R, Java, and REST APIs from anywhere you run your code.
+For example, you can record them in a standalone program, on a remote cloud machine, or in an interactive notebook.
 If you record runs in an MLflow Project, MLflow remembers the project URI and source version.

-Finally, runs can optionally be organized into experiments, which group together runs for a
+You can optionally organize runs into experiments, which group together runs for a

 specific task.
-You can create an experiment via the
+You can create an experiment using the

 mlflow experiments CLI, with

-mlflow.create_experiment(), or via the corresponding REST parameters.
+mlflow.create_experiment(), or using the corresponding REST parameters.
 The MLflow API and

 UI let you create and search for experiments.

-Once your runs have been recorded, you can query them using the Tracking UI or the MLflow API.
+Once your runs have been recorded, you can query them using the Adding Tags to Runs or the MLflow API.

-MLflow runs can be recorded either locally in files or remotely to a tracking server.
+MLflow runs are recorded either locally in files or remotely to a tracking server.

-By default, the MLflow Python API logs runs to files in an
+By default, the MLflow Python API logs runs locally to files in an

 mlruns directory wherever you